-- 1. EMT Basic courses are 16 and 11-week courses of instruction. - 2.
-EMT Student shall schedule the required number of clinical and field internship rotations to complete the requirements within the scheduled course completion date. - 3.
-The Clinical Coordinator or EMS Program Director may allow the extension of clinical and field internship completion based on available clinical and field internship opportunities during the semester. - 4.
-Students failing to meet the requirements in Section 10.04 will not be given extended time to complete their requirements for EMSP 1106 EMT Basic clinical. - 5.
-Upon successful completion of all required clinical and field internship rotations, the student shall return the clinical handbook to the Clinical Coordinator for clearance to test with the National Registry of Emergency Medical Technicians Basic (NREMT).
+- 4. Students who fail to meet the clinical and field internship deadlines will be subject to removal from the Hill College EMS Program. - 5.
+The Clinical Coordinator or EMS Program Director may allow the extension of clinical and field internship completion based on available clinical and field internship opportunities during the semester. - 6.
+Students failing to meet the requirements in Section 10.04 will not be given extended time to complete their requirements for EMSP 1161,1162, 1163 and 2460.

+Upon successful completion of all required clinical and field internship rotations, the student shall return the clinical and field internship handbook(s) to the Clinical Coordinator.
+The EMS Program Director will then clear the paramedic student to test with the National Registry of Emergency Medical Technicians Paramedic (NREMT).

-Section 12.10 Clinical Grading Policy
+Section 12.10 Clinical & Field Internship Grading Policy